gemc/clas12Tags_old/README.md

 	- FILTER_HADRONS option to write out events that have hit from specific hadrons in them
 	- Passing geometry variation to digitization routines :soon:
-	- Geometry variation as a gcard option :soon:
-	- Extend beam background merging to all detectors :soon:
 	- arbitrary number of sequential rotations in the detector definition :soon:
 	- Time propagation in DC digitization :soon:
 	- BMT digitization with global coordinates instead of locals :soon: